emmy-codes/Star-Trek-Quiz/README.md

 My showQuizQuestions was going to be a big function to tackle.
 I wanted it to work for every iteration of the questions and answers instead of having lengthy for loops or extra functionality.
 At first, I couldn't get it to work, as I was trying to target quiz.quizIndex which targets the properties of the array, rather than the index of the question.

 Time to break down the problem space.
 I took a look back at my learnings and tried picturing how I would target one question on the array, rather than all of them which felt like too big of a scope on my first try.
 That would involve using index[0].
 That helped me to see that I needed to replace the numeric value with a variable that would be able to iterate through the questions later on.
-Thus came the variable quizIndex which could then be targeted inside the variable currentQuestionObject, named to help me picture that the variable is targetting the object property of the question.
+Thus came the variable quizIndex which is able to look inside of the array and retrieve a reference of the object to give to the question object.

 Once I had the logic in place it made creating the functionality much easier.